appfolio/abprof/README.md

 If abprof is just in the source directory and not installed as a gem, you should add RUBYLIB="lib" before "abprof" above to get it to run.

+### Quick Start - Benchmark DSL

+Want to make a benchmark reproducible?
+Want better accuracy?
+ABProf has a DSL (Domain-Specific Language) that can help here.

+Here's a simple example:

+    require "abprof/benchmark_dsl"

+    ABProf.compare do
+      warmup 10
+      max_trials 5
+      min_trials 3
+      p_value 0.01
+      iters_per_trial 2
+      bare true

+      report do
+        10_000.times {}
+      end

+      report do
+        sleep 0.1
+      end

+    end

+Note that "warmup" is a synonym for "burnin" here -- iterations done before ABProf starts measuring and comparing.
+The "report" blocks are run for the sample.
+You can also have a "report_command", which takes a string as an argument and uses that to take a measurement.

+### A Digression - Bare and Harness

+"Harness" refers to ABProf's internal testing protocol, used to allow multiple processes to communicate.
+A "harness process" or "harness worker" means a second process that is used to take measurements, and can do so repeatedly without having to restart the process.

+A "bare process" means one where the work is run directly.
+Either a new process is spawned for each measurement (slow, inaccurate) or a block is run in the same Ruby process (potential for inadvertent cross-talk.)

+In general, for a "harness" process you'll need to put together a .rb file similar to examples/sleep.rb or examples/for\_loop_10k.rb.

+You can use the DSL above for either bare or harness processes ("bare true" or "bare false") without a problem.
+But if you tell it to use a harness, the process in question should be reading ABProf commands from STDIN and writing responses to STDOUT in ABProf protocol, normally by using the Ruby Test Harness library.

 ### Don't Cross the Streams